 “What is your biggest weakness?”

-It’s a question interviewers love and candidates hate – for good reason.
-“Trap” questions like this one allow interviewers to easily weed out candidates without doing a whole lot of work.
-Many times, the prospective hires take care of that for them.
+It's a common interview question that recruiters and hiring managers love but candidates hate – for good reason.
+“Trap” questions like this one allows interviewers to easily weed out candidates without doing a whole lot of work.
+Many times, the prospective hire takes care of it for them.

-See, there is a “right” answer to this question but most job seekers fail to deliver on it.
-The ones who do automatically earn a leg up over the competition in the hiring managers mind.
-The ones who don’t end up in a mile-high stack on someone’s desk collecting dust.
+See, there is a “right” answer to this interview question, but most job seekers fail to deliver on it.
+The ones who do, automatically earn a leg up over the competition in the hiring managers mind.
+The ones who don't end up in a pile on someone's desk collecting dust.

 - The two most common mistakes candidates make when talking about their weaknesses in an interview (I'll even give you a few examples of what not to do)

 - The formula for nailing the answer to “what is your biggest weakness?” every single time (along with examples for different weaknesses)